irrgast/devdocs/versioned_docs/version-4.5/apis/core/dml/index.md

 ### Table prefix

 - Most Moodle installations use a prefix for all the database tables, such as <tt>mdl_</tt>.
 This prefix is NOT to be used in the code itself.
-- All the `$table` parameters in the functions are meant to be the table name without prefixes:
+- All the `string $table` parameters in the functions are meant to be the table name without prefixes:

 ```php
 $user = $DB->get_record('user', ['id' => '1']);